Pittsburgh Steelers quarterback Russell Wilson greets Jets quarterback Aaron Rodgers after an...

 Something seems to be blocking these Jets from doing that lately.

-Rodgers said he could sense the precarious mood of the team prior to this game.
+Rodgers said he could sense the precarious mood of the team before this game.
 He noted that energy was very high on Saturday night when three players addressed the roster in meetings, but by the time they were on the field for warm-ups on Sunday night, that mojo had disappeared.

 “I just don’t quite understand why the energy was a little bit flat,” Rodgers said.

-The Jets did regain some of it early on, but when Rodgers threw the first of his two interceptions on a poor pass for Garrett Wilson with 1:15 left in the first half and the Steelers scored a touchdown five plays later, that was pretty much that.
+The Jets did regain some of it early on, but when Rodgers threw the first of his two interceptions on a poor pass intended for Garrett Wilson with 1:15 left in the first half and the Steelers scored a touchdown five plays later, that was pretty much that.

 “It was a huge shift in momentum,” Ulbrich said.